 If your personal injuries and appropriate regard for safety allow, you should begin documenting your accident-related damages, expenses, and losses right away.
 This process could involve:

-- Taking pictures of your vehicle before moving it from the spot
+- Taking pictures and video of your vehicle and the surrounding area before moving it from the spot where it came to rest after the impact

-- Photographing the damage to the other car
+- Photographing and video recording the damage to the other car

 - Getting names and phone numbers of all witnesses

-- Noting any cameras or other surveillance in the area
+- Noting and taking photographs of any cameras or other surveillance in the area

 - Seeing a doctor to document any injuries and begin treatment as soon as possible